-Students are not allowed to ride a different school bus; only their District assigned bus.
+Students are not allowed to ride a different school bus; only their District assigned bus and pick up/get off at assigned location.
 The school bus is considered an extension of the school.
 Refer to the Omaha Public Schools code of Conduct Behavior Rules for Students Receiving District-Provided Transportation for more information.